BloomBooks/analytics-postgreSQL/README.md

 # analytics-postgres
-Database definition and other things we want to save for our postgres database which contains Bloom analytics data
+Database definition and other metadata we want to store for our postgres database which contains Bloom analytics data